open-policy-agent/opa/docs/docs/contrib-docs.md

 ---

 Contributing to our documentation is one of the best ways to get started contributing to the OPA project.
-The OPA documentation often the first place people go for help and so any improvements can be very impactful.
+The OPA documentation is often the first place people go for help and so any improvements can be very impactful.
 **Thank you in advance for contributing to our documentation!**